Sienci-Labs/gsender/README.md

 - Fixed shortcuts that weren't acting as expected or weren't triggering
 - Fixed toolchange wizard always going back to probe position before probing to allow movement for bit changes ahead of probing
 - Fixed Config handling of Rotary forcing hard and soft limits for grbl machines
-- UI styling tweaks, and adjustments to better accomodate smaller screens
+- UI styling tweaks, and adjustments to better accommodate smaller screens

 ### 1.5.4 (August 27, 2025)
 - Fix controller not instantiating correctly in some situations for grblHAL devices.
 - Added some checks for soft limits on Z movements for application routines to limit alarming when outlining, probing, and tool changing.
 - Visualizer grid sizing more accurately matches your machine size at 2X dimensions.
 - Shortcut state handling adjusted for some binds to prevent them from working when they shouldn't.
-- Shortcut order adjusted when configurting binds.
+- Shortcut order adjusted when configuring binds.
 - Precise and Rapid toggle swapped in jog preset selector
 - Start from line modal is now correct based on the file
 - Copy button works on electron versions on Windows in remote mode dialog